Laptev Sea

-The sea is named after the Russian explorers Dmitry Laptev and Khariton Laptev; formerly, it had been known under various names, the last being Nordenskiöld Sea (мо́ре Норденшёльда), after explorer Adolf Erik Nordenskiöld.
-The sea has a severe climate with temperatures below 0 °C (32 °F) over more than nine months per year, low water salinity, scarcity of flora, fauna and human population, and low depths (mostly less than 50 meters).
+The sea is named after Russian explorers Dmitry Laptev and Khariton Laptev; formerly, it had been known under various names, the last being Nordenskiöld Sea (мо́ре Норденшёльда), after explorer Adolf Erik Nordenskiöld.
+The sea has a severe climate with temperatures below 0 °C (32 °F) for more than nine months per year; low water salinity; scarcity of flora, fauna, and human population; and shallow depths (mostly less than 50 meters).
 It is frozen most of the time, though generally clear in August and September.

 The sea shores were inhabited for thousands of years by indigenous tribes of Yukaghirs and then Evens and Evenks, which were engaged in fishing, hunting and reindeer husbandry.
 They were then settled by Yakuts and later by Russians.
 Russian explorations of the area started in the 17th century.
 They came from the south via several large rivers which empty into the sea, such as the prominent Lena River, the Khatanga, the Anabar, the Olenyok, the Omoloy and the Yana.
 The sea contains several dozen islands, many of which contain well-preserved mammoth remains.